busyhans/protoboard/README.md

-# bowlingbot
+# protoboard
 My name is Hans Hershberger

 This quarter at Cal Poly SLO I was in ME 507

-these are files files for a bowling ramp robot to be used with freeRTOS
+these are files used to test out the XMEGA128A1U XPLAINED PRO